dpouzada/Watson_for_MANA/README.md

 ## How to create your own Watson Assistant instance

-Analogously yo what we did above with Watson Natural Language undesrtanding, on the "AI" section of the "Catalog", you can create an instance of Watson Assistant and save your credentials (URL and API Key).
+Analogously yo what we did above with Watson Natural Language undesrtanding, on the "AI" section of the "Catalog", you can create an instance of Watson Assistant (in Frankfurt in my case) and save your credentials: URL and API Key.

 Then click on launch Watson Assistant, then on the tab "Skills".
 I invite you then to click on "create skill" and then "import skill".